 This is a Safe Routes to School and Vision Zero project designed to make Lehigh Street a lower traffic-stress travel corridor to improve comfort and safety for students traveling to nearby Bear Creek and Mesa elementary schools as well as all people who use this popular thoroughfare to travel in southwest Boulder.
 The project includes adding new pedestrian crossings near Mesa Elementary and a paved multi-use path through Bear Creek Park.
-It also includes adding a buffered bike lane and resurfacing the pavement through the city’s new Vision Zero-Pavement Management program to further improve multimodal safety.
+It also includes adding a buffered bike lane and resurfacing the pavement through the city’s Pavement Management Program – Mobility Enhancement Initiative to further improve multimodal safety.

-This project strategically combines funding from several sources to provide multimodal enhancements throughout the corridor.
+This project strategically combines city and federal funding to provide multimodal enhancements throughout the corridor.
 The pedestrian crossing and intersection safety improvements near Mesa Elementary and the multi-use path in Bear Creek Park are being funded by a grant from Safe Routes to School, a national program that aims to make it safer for students to walk and bike to school and encourage more walking and biking where safety is not a barrier.
-Funds for pavement resurfacing and the buffered bike lane come from the city’s Vision Zero Innovation Program, a new strategic initiative that incorporates planned multimodal safety improvements into regularly scheduled annual pavement resurfacing work.
+Funds for pavement resurfacing and the buffered bike lane come from the city’s Pavement Management Program – Mobility Enhancement Initiative, a strategy that incorporates bicycle and pedestrian facility improvements into annual pavement resurfacing work to help make our streets safer for walking and biking.
 The funds for the grant local match are from the city’s Capital Improvements Program.

-The project is taking place along Lehigh Street, from just east of Galena Way/Redstone Road to Table Mesa Drive.
+The project took place along Lehigh Street, from just east of Galena Way/Redstone Road to Table Mesa Drive.
 View this map for more details.